Horse-drawn omnibus

-Similar, if smaller, vehicles were often maintained at country houses (and by some hotels and railway companies) to convey servants and luggage to and from railway stations.
+Smaller omnibuses were often maintained at country houses, hotels and railway stations to convey people and luggage to and from railway stations.
 Especially popular around 1870–1900, these vehicles were known as 'private omnibuses' or 'station buses'.
-Coachman-driven, they would usually accommodate four to six passengers inside, with room for luggage (and sometimes additional seating) on the roof.
+Driven by coachmen, they can accommodate four to six passengers inside, with room for luggage, and sometimes additional seating on the roof.

-A small open wagon with or without a top, but with an arrangement of the seats similar to horse-drawn omnibuses, was called a wagonette.

 Etymology

-Bus is a clipped form of the Latin word omnibus.
-A legend, promoted by the French Transportations Museum website, says the name is derived from a hatter's shop of the Omnes family in front of the first station opened in Nantes by Stanislas Baudry in 1823.
-"Omnes Omnibus" was a pun on the Latin-sounding name of that hatter Omnès: omnes (nominative plural) meaning "all" and omnibus (dative plural) meaning "for all" in Latin.
-Thence, the legend concludes, Nantes citizens gave the nickname of Omnibus to the vehicle.
+According to the Museum of Urban, Interurban and Rural Transport, the name "omnibus" comes from a shop located in front of the first carriage transport service opened in Nantes, France by Stanislas Baudry in 1823.
+A hatter named Omnès had named his shop "Omnès Omnibus"—a pun on the Latin omnes omnibus, meaning "for all".
+The phrase was adopted for Baudry's new public carriage service, and the vehicle itself soon became known as an omnibus.
+The legend concludes, Nantes citizens gave the nickname "omnibus" to the vehicle.

 Though it is undisputed that the term arose with Stanislas Baudry's company, there is no record of any Omnès hatter living in that street.
 In 1892, the son of Baudry's bookkeeper wrote in the Bulletin de la Société archéologique de Nantes that omnibus had a simpler origin.
 Baudry used to call his horsecars Dames blanches (White ladies), a name which, critics told him, made no sense.
 He then replied, with the Latin word: "Then, these are omnibus cars!" (cars for all).
 The name caught on immediately.
 Other stories about the name origin quickly spread out.

-The term 'omnibus' carried over to motor vehicles.
-The 1914 book Motor Body-building in all its Branches, by Christopher William Terry, described an omnibus as having longitudinal seats with either a rear door or side doors.

 History

 The first known public transport service was the carrosses à cinq sols service launched by Blaise Pascal in 1662 in Paris.
 It was quite popular until fares were increased and access to the service for commoners was restricted.
 Services ceased after 15 years.

-In Britain, John Greenwood opened the first bus line in Britain in Manchester in 1824.
+John Greenwood opened the first omnibus line in Britain in Manchester in 1824.
 His pioneering idea was to offer a service where, unlike with a stagecoach, no prior booking was necessary and the driver would pick up or set down passengers anywhere on request.
 The first omnibus was introduced in London in 1831, and in 1838 legislation was passed to regulate them, requiring the drivers and conductors to obtain a license and wear a badge with the licence number on it.